shellspec/shellspec/README.md

                                         [specfiles] randomize the order of specfiles
-                                        [examples]  randomize the order of examples (slow) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) -w, --warnings LEVEL                Set warnings level
+                                        [examples]  randomize the order of examples (slow) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) --dry-run                       Print the formatter output without running any examples
-                                        [none]    do not show warnings
-                                        [notice]  show warnings but not treats as error [error]   show warnings and treats as error [default] [failure] treats warnings as failures
-      --dry-run                       Print the formatter output without running any examples

   **** Output ****